Conference： Call for Papers

-The committee invites proposals for papers of 20-25 minutes in length.
-For each proposed paper, please send a short abstract of 300-400 words with the author’s name, affiliations, and email address, to: hiroki.shin[$at&]manchester.ac.uk (Dr Hiroki Shin, University of Manchester, UK).
-NB: Please replace [$at&] with an @ symbol when you send your proposal.
+The papers should be 20-25 minutes in length.
+For each proposed paper, please send a short abstract of 300-400 words with the author’s name, affiliations, and email address, to:

-Proposals should be reached by 31 January 2014, and notification of acceptance will be sent by 28 February 2014.
+Please send the proposals for the paper by 30 June 2016.
+Notification of acceptance will be sent by 31 July 2016.
 Further details of the conference programme and events will appear on the Conference website.